appoly/zstd-php/README.md

 fclose($inputStream);
 ```

 Compress from a stream, and handle the output yourself in chunks.
-Can be used with custom filesystems etc to minimise memory usage.
+Can be used with custom filesystems etc to minimize memory usage.

 ```php
 use Appoly\ZstdPhp\ZSTD;